Claims — March 17, 2026

 - Determines and communicates work procedures, official plans, policies, and procedures to staff, and expedites workflow through written and oral instruction; prepares work schedules; studies and standardizes procedures to improve efficiency and effectiveness of operations; assigns duties and examines work for exactness, neatness, and conformance to policies and procedures.
 Oversees reports created and maintained by Department Employees.

 - Ensures good communication between workers and citizens and resolves any grievances; performs or assists subordinates in performing duties; addresses and/or adjusts errors and complaints.
-Recognizes, evaluates, and responsively controls negative, rowdy, or potentially uncurious situations and channel energies into acceptable behavior.
+Recognizes, evaluates, and responsively controls negative, rowdy, or potentially uncurious situations and channels energies into acceptable behavior.

 - Prepares cost estimates to plan and provide for improvements in the park facilities.
-Assists and communicates to the Town Council / Park Board on project construction and park improvement matters.
-[Note: Handwritten annotation on original crossed out "Town Administrative Department" and noted "Town Council / Park Board".]
+Assists and communicates to the Town Council and Park Board on project construction and park improvement matters.

 - Supervises and manages the planning of new parks, playgrounds, and the necessary amenities for the proper construction and maintenance of the facilities.